carineang/tp/docs/DeveloperGuide.md

 #### Planned:
 Allow for special characters in names.

-### 2. ALlow for international phone number format to be entered
+### 2. Allow for international phone number format to be entered

 #### Current:
 In phone input fields, user only can enter a number.
 This restricts the user from being able to enter country codes.